jchatterjee/nycdsa_ml_project_website/README.md

 10. Presence of Paved Driveway
 11. Whether or Not Remodeled

-The following proposed improvements were used to determine how much added value a particular house in a specific area and neighborhood would have if implemented:
+<p align="justify">The following proposed improvements were used to determine how much added value a particular house in a specific area and neighborhood would have if implemented:</p>

 1. Remodeling Exterior Material
 2. Remodeling Kitchen